dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 ## Move composer files

-If running a licensed, commercial instance, you will have recieved 3 composer files (composer.json, composer-dist.json and composer.lock) Move these 3 files into the dreamfactory directory and overwrite the existing files if asked.
+If running a licensed, commercial instance, you will have received 3 composer files (composer.json, composer-dist.json and composer.lock) Move these 3 files into the dreamfactory directory and overwrite the existing files if asked.

-> WinSCP is a great tool for getting these files from your local PC to the sever.
+> WinSCP is a great tool for getting these files from your local PC to the server.

 ## composer command